ssitu/Java-Neural-Network-Library/README.md

 # Neural Network Library For Java

 An neural network library without dependencies outside of Java's built-in packages.
-It is coded with JDK 1.8 and it uses JavaFX that comes with JDK 1.8, but it is only used for tracking certain information of a neural network instance and is completely optional.
+This was a project for learning both Java and neural networks.
+It was the largest project I've attempted at the time, so the code and design choices are not great.
+It uses JDK 1.8 and uses JavaFX that comes with JDK 1.8, but it is only used for data visualization in [JavaFXTools.java](src/nnlibrary/JavaFXTools.java) so the dependency can be easily removed.

-See the [test cases](https://github.com/ssitu/Neural-Network-Library-Class/tree/master/test/testcases) for small examples of using the library.
+See the [test cases](test/testcases) for small examples of using the library.

 # Features
 ## Layers